 The statement should demonstrate that the merits tests set out in the legislation and case law have been met.
 Where available, very full documentary evidence should be exhibited to the statement.
 The statement in support of the application is also a good opportunity to discuss in detail the overall merits of the case beyond the application for permission.

-The court must take into account the financial benefit that has been, or is likely to be, received in the foreign jurisdiction, and if the applicant has the right to apply for relief, and reason why that right has not been exercised.
-These factors cannot properly be addressed without evidence as to the law of the foreign jurisdiction.
+The court must take into account the financial benefit that has been, or is likely to be, received in the foreign jurisdiction, and if the applicant has the right to apply for relief, and the reason why that right has not been exercised.
+These factors cannot be properly addressed without evidence of the law of the foreign jurisdiction.
 The applicant should therefore consider obtaining a short expert report from a specialist in the relevant jurisdiction to be attached to their statement in support of their application for permission.

 Part III of the Matrimonial and Family Proceedings Act 1984 allows the English courts to make financial orders after an overseas divorce or dissolution, where there is a substantial connection to England and Wales.